$L$-theory Characteristic Classes: Preliminaries

-For geometric intuitions, one can think of a symmetric, quadratic or normal chain complex as a Poincar\'e space, a degree one normal map between Poincar\'e spaces or a normal space respectively.
-Here a normal space is defined by a space $X$ together with a spherical fibration $\nu$ and a map from some sphere $S^N$ to the Thom space $T(\nu)$, firstly defined by Quinn (\cite{Quinn1972}).
-One can use the geometric intuition to make algebraic constructions.
-For example, we can define algebraic gluing of two $m$-dimensional Poincar\'e symmetric pairs $D\rightarrow C$ and $(-D)\rightarrow C'$ along the common boundary $D$ and get a $m$-dimensional Poincar\'e symmetric chain complex $C\bigcup_D C'$ (\cite[Chapter~1]{Ranicki1981}), like the gluing of two manifolds along the common boundary.
+For geometric intuitions, one can think of a Poincar\'e symmetric chain as a Poincar\'e space, a Poincar\'e quadratic chain as a degree one normal map between two Poincar\'e spaces and a normal chain as a normal space (see \cite{Quinn1972} for a definition).
+One can use these intuitions to make algebraic constructions like geometric constructions.
+For example, we may define an algebraic gluing of two $m$-dimensional Poincar\'e symmetric pairs $D\rightarrow C$ and $(-D)\rightarrow C'$ along the common boundary $D$ and get a $m$-dimensional Poincar\'e symmetric chain complex $C\bigcup_D C'$ (\cite[p.~77]{Ranicki1981}), like the gluing of two manifolds along the common boundary.

-Analogously, we can also construct the following chain-level cobordism invariants.
+Analogously, we can also construct the following chain-level bordism invariants.